Are Tektites Meteorites? Understanding These Unique Glassy Objects

 How can one determine the value of a tektite?

-Are tektites valuable?
+Are tektites worth anything?

 Some tektites are considered valuable to collectors, particularly those that are large, well-preserved, or have unique shapes.
 Value is subjective and varies among enthusiasts.